 - 1. How should I keep track of the financial aid documents and additional forms?
 It is suggested that students constantly monitor their student portal (mysandiego.edu) to receive the most up-to-date information regarding their financial aid. - 2.
 How many units do I need to take to be eligible for financial aid?
-If a student drops below 6 semester units, they are no longer eligible to receive financial aid. - 3.
+If a student drops below 4.5 semester units, they are no longer eligible to receive financial aid.
+4.5 units are required to be within the "part-time" status which allows for financial aid eligibility. - 3.
 What additional financial aid forms do I need to complete besides the FAFSA?
-Every student's file is unique so in addition to completing an MPN and Entrance Loan Counseling they may have to complete: Verification paperwork, prove that they are actually the student (in front of a notary rep), C-Codes (Selective Service, Defaulted loans).
+Every student's file is unique so in addition to completing an MPN and Entrance Loan Counseling, they may have to complete: Verification paperwork, prove that they are actually the student (in front of a notary rep), C-Codes (Selective Service, Defaulted loans).
 FAFSA will contact students directly if these documents are necessary via their student portal. - 4.
 What are the interest rates for student loans available for graduate students?
 Students are eligible for unsubsidized loans and GRAD Plus loans.
 The current interest rates are: 6.8%-Unsubsidized, 7.9%- GRAD Plus.
-There is a 3% origination fee for the student loan as well. - 5.
+There is a 3% origination fee for the student loan as well.\ - 5.
 What other forms do you suggest I complete?
 It is advised that the student fill out the FERPA release form if they plan to allow someone else to access their personal information. - 6.
 How do I receive my FA award letter?
 The award letter is sent via email.
 You will need to Accept or Deny the award electronically. - 7.
 Can financial aid be used to pay for books, course materials, and on-campus experiences?
 If so, what is the process?
 Yes, financial aid can be used for any school-related purpose.
 If students receive excess funding after their tuition and fees have been deducted, they can use those funds to assist with these expenses.
 However, you are advised to take out only what you need for the program. - 8.
 Is financial aid awarded year-round?
 There are specific deadlines in order to be awarded financial aid for all three (3) semesters.
 There is one FAFSA application for each academic year which starts in the Fall and ends after the Summer term.
 (Ex.
-Fall 2024 Summer 2025 aligns with the 2024-2025 FAFSA application).
+Fall 2025 Summer 2026 aligns with the 2025-2026 FAFSA application).
 For the summer semester, there is an additional summer supplemental form to be completed in addition to FAFSA.
-Refer to the website for details. - 9.
+Refer to the Torero Hub website for details. - 9.
 Is there additional financial aid available for military personnel?
 Yellow Ribbon is automatically awarded to inactive military and they can be 100% eligible depending on their service time.
 Tuition assistance is also accepted, but military students must be on active duty to receive it.
 G.I.
 Bill requires students to provide a Certificate of Eligibility. - 10.
 What services does the Student Accounts Office provide?
 The Student Accounts team provides service to our online students with billing and payment of tuition, fees, financial aid updates, and registration access.
 You are encouraged to check your student portal regularly for updates.